Polirecyliente/SGConocimiento/Programming/03_Acronyms.md

 DOM: Document Object Model, in a markup language, the DOM is the set of tags and their hierarchical structure.

-GPL: General Purpose Language, a programming language capable of creating programs of any kind.

-DSL: Domain Specific Language, a language used with a particular purpose, that doesn't work for creating programs of any kind.

 SQL: Structured Query Language, a DSL used to query and manage databases.

 SGML: Standard Generalized Markup Language, a standard to define markup languages.
 For example, HTML and XML comply with this standard.